Cape Town Commercial Property Market Insights

 4. Retail: Premium & Dominant Formats Outperform

 Premium and dominant retail formats continue to outperform.
-Growthpoint's V&A Waterfront drew 25 million visitors in 2025 with retail sales above R11 billion and vacancy of just 0.3%, while Hyprop's malls held retail vacancy at 3.1% with trading density up 6.8%.
+Growthpoint's V&A Waterfront drew 25 million visitors in 2025 with retail sales above R11bn and vacancy of just 0.3%, while Hyprop's HY2026 disclosure showed SA trading density up 7.5%, retail vacancy down to 3.1%, and tenant turnover up 5.0%.

 - V&A Waterfront: 0.3% vacancy, 25m visitors, R11bn+ retail sales (2025)